awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/2_configure_env.md

 ![Section2 MappingTable](/watool/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/Images/section2/MappingTable.png)

-5. Confirm that UnprocessedItems appear to be empty, which means you successfully put items into AWS DynamoDB.
+5. Confirm that **UnprocessedItems** appear to be empty, which means you successfully put items into AWS DynamoDB.
 ![Section2 Confirm](/watool/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/Images/section2/Confirm.png)

-6. In AWS DynamoDB console, click **wa-mapping** you just deployed and click **Explore table items**.
+6. In AWS DynamoDB console, click **wa-mapping** which you just deployed and click **Explore table items**.
 ![Section2 Table](/watool/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/Images/section2/Table.png)

 ![Section2 Explore](/watool/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/Images/section2/Explore.png)

-7. There are 1 Question IDs of Well-Architected questions and 1 AWS Trusted Advisor checks.
+7. As per the screenshot below, you should be able to see 1 Question ID listed, together with 1 AWS Trusted Advisor check ID.
 ![Section2 Items](/watool/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/Images/section2/Items.png)

+## Congratulations!

+You have now completed the first section of the Lab.

+Click on **Next Step** to continue to the next section.

 ___
 **END OF SECTION 1**
 ___